Youth services

 Today’s youth face many challenges, whether at home, school or in the community.
 The first step is prevention and giving…

-The Adirondack Youth Lodge is a specialized children’s crisis residence located in Malone, NY, designed to support youth ages 12–18 who are experiencing serious emotional disturbances.
+The Adirondack Youth Lodge is a specialized children’s community residence located in Malone, NY, designed to support youth ages 12-18 who are experiencing serious emotional disturbances.
 Operated by Citizen Advocates, the youth lodge provides a safe, structured and trauma-informed environment where healing and growth are nurtured through individualized care and family engagement.

 At the Adirondack Youth Lodge, our mission is to foster emotional, behavioral and social development in youth through a supportive, home-like setting.
-We deliver trauma-informed, person-centered care that emphasizes active family involvement and therapeutic support.
+We deliver trauma-informed, person-centered care that emphasizes active family involvement and individualized support.
 Our goal is to help youth improve their overall functioning, academic engagement and social skills while preparing for successful reintegration into their home and community.

 Typical stays range from three months to one year, with discharge determined by progress and goal achievement.